ibmo96/triangle-challenge/README.md

 ![alt tag](https://2.bp.blogspot.com/-9aI6coFWyf8/Uj721_acrfI/AAAAAAAAF60/w0l9iyaas5w/s1600/Triangle+sides.png)

+# Solution

+## Static factory method vs public constructor

+1. Factory methods for the construction of new Triangles provide a better naming convention.
+They will describe exactly what is needed for the construction of a Triangle, so for a future implementation, one cound create a factory construction method **`createWithAngles(...)`** instead of **`createWithLengths(...)`**.

+2. Another advantage is that for multithreaded systems, the static factory method can be synchronized, thereby providing thread-safety to the construction of new Triangle objects.

+## Immutable Triangle instances
+All fields are defined as final, making Triangle instances immutable.
+This implementation extends what was discussed under the Static factory method section, providing a better foundation in case of future multi-threading.

+## Enum for readability
+The type of the Triangle (equilateral, isosceles or scalene) is implemented as an Enum.
+This increases the readability throughout the API.

+## Comparable interface
+The Triangle class implements Comparable.
+This was done to facilitate the need of sorting and ordering in future development.
+Here, Triangles are sorted according the areas, but this can be changed.

-## Using Gradle
+# Using Gradle

 ### Windows
 Gradle can be run using either the <tt> gradle </tt>  or <tt> gradlew </tt> command.

 ### Linux and MacOS
 Gradle can be run using either the <tt> ./gradle </tt>  or <tt> ./gradlew </tt> command.

-## Static factory method vs public constructor

-1. Factory methods for the construction of new Triangles provide

-3. Another advantage is that for multithreaded systems, the static factory method can be synchronized, thereby providing thread-safety to the construction of new Triangle objects.

 ## Javadoc